Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 How to Choose the Right Tools

-Adalo’s single-codebase approach makes updates simple - modify your app once, and you can deploy it as a Progressive Web App or natively to iOS and Android app stores without rebuilding.
-Ready to take the next step?
-Let’s dive into implementing these tools to bring your voice-to-text feature to life.
+Adalo's single-codebase approach makes updates simple—modify your app once, and you can deploy it as a Progressive Web App or natively to iOS and Android app stores without rebuilding.
+This is a significant advantage over platforms like Bubble, where the mobile app is essentially a wrapper for the web app, meaning updates don't automatically sync across all deployment targets.

 How to Build a Voice-to-Text Feature